qiy-chen/MTG-TCG-Prices/README.md

 * For performance reasons, it only fetches the first page of the search result.

-* Only one vendor is available for now, more will be added later.
+* Only one vendor is available for now.

 * The file opening system is rigid, requiring specific names to detect the required files.